jupyterhub/jupyterhub/docs/source/troubleshooting.md

 ### Use a chained SSL certificate

-Some certificate providers, i.e. Entrust, may provide you with a chained certificate that contains multiple files.
+Some certificate providers, i.e. **Entrust**, may provide you with a chained certificate that contains multiple files.
 If you are using a chained certificate you will need to concatenate the individual files by appending the chain cert and root cert to your host cert: